JensenNick/huawei_solar_pees/README.md

 #### Restart
 > :exclamation: **Restart Home Assistant and refresh your browser** :exclamation:

-Since the *"Huawei Solar PEES package"* includes platform sensors, "Restart Home Assistant" litrally means "Restart Home Assistant" (not "Quick Reload") and refresh browser is done with your browser refresh button or by pressing F5 on Windows / Cmd+Shift+R on Mac.
+Since the *"Huawei Solar PEES package"* includes platform sensors, "Restart Home Assistant" litrally means "Restart Home Assistant" (not "Quick Reload") and refresh your browser (use the browser refresh button or F5 on Windows / Cmd+Shift+R on Mac).

 > :bulb: *Generally, it may take a little while before sensors register any activity/change and therefore will have the status "Unavailable" or "Unknown" initially - don't panic, be patient for the values to show.*

-### 3.3 User Specifik Input Settings (optional)
+### 3.3 User Specific Input Settings (optional)
 The *"Huawei Solar PEES package"* now includes the huawei_solar_input.yaml file and as the name suggests this file contain both default but also user specific inputs.
 All user specific inputs are done via the GUI, you should not edit the huawei_solar_input.yaml file.
 The *"Huawei Solar PEES package"* includes the [huawei_solar_input_card.md](packages/huawei_solar_input_card.md) file.
 This file includes the code for the "Huawei Solar PEES - Input Card" to be used in Lovelace / Home Assistant Dashboard.
 The step by step instructions to "install" the "input card" are as follows.

 * **Create a new dashboard** (optional) in Home Assistant e.g. named "Solar PV".